misterwalter/pipeline-writer/README.md

 You Can Write Too: Treat the outputs as a rough draft.
 The AI can write, but you can probably make its writing better.
 So get in there!
 Hardware: If you experience crashes, your system likely ran out of RAM.
 This script is not optimized for low-memory environments.
 Don't Be Afraid To Pause: It can be distracting and wasteful to have your server cranking out chapters from an outline that you are actively editing.
 If you detect a problem with how the AI is working on a story, don't hesitate to pause it so it isn't burning cycles for no reason as you deliberate.
+Abliterated Model: In my experience, most storytelling models will skip over conflict and bad times in a story if they are not abliterated, and you may even end up getting "chapters" that are just the bot refusing to continue the story more often than you might think.
+Abliterated models are largely necessary for that reason, though you of course remain free to try whatever model you like with it.

 ## Obsidian For Convenience
 The script was meant to run within a synced obsidian notes folder, so all user files are `.md` files.
 Given the long generation times and high RAM usage, I do not recommend running this on a computer that you intend to keep using actively while it's running.
 Therefore everything is optimized for using Obsidian Sync from another device to instruct the AI and do the needful in terms of editing, writing, and of course, reading.